sebastian-mrozek/seqid/README.md

    docker compose -f external-postgres.yml --env-file .env.local up
    ```

+TODO: provide examples for Kubernetes.

 If you prefer to embed the service in your application, just use the java service (`service` project) and configure the db (see examples of configuration in the `application.yaml` in `main` and `test` resources in the `web-service` project).
+No maven artefacts are published yet.

 Sample curl commands
 ---